cloudmesh-community/fa18-423-03/project-code/README.md

   For example, if you are looking for *Calcium* and the reactions on that drug.

   ```
-  Please put the Drug, format as a list for multiple Drug, e.g. [x,y,z]: Calcium
+  Please put the Drug, format as a list for multiple Drug, e.g. [x,y,z]: [Calcium]
   ```

   For example, if you are looking for *Calcium* and *Aspirin*.

   ```
-  Please put the Drug, format as a list for multiple Drug, e.g. [x,y,z]: [Calcium, Aspirin.]
+  Please put the Drug, format as a list for multiple Drug, e.g. [x,y,z]: [Calcium, Aspirin]
   ```

   Once the program processed the information, it will tell the user that the file for the query has been created.